Five amazing things members do

-Members help us protect 775 miles of coastline.
-So the beaches we went to as children, where we had sandy picnics under umbrellas and went on clifftop walks on blowy days, can still be enjoyed for generations to come.
+Members like you have helped to protect over 780 miles of coastline.
+This means that the beaches you visited as children, with sandy picnics under umbrellas and clifftop walks on windy days, can be enjoyed for generations to come.

-Keeping the coast special isn’t always easy but with the help of our members we can work with natural processes to keep it open and accessible to all.
-We’ve been caring for the coast for 50 years now and, with your support, we’ll continue to look after it for another 50.
+Keeping the coast special isn’t always easy, but with the help of our members and supporters, we can work with nature to keep pathways open and accessible to all.
+We're also thankful for our dedicated volunteers, who've helped protect the coastline through activities like beach cleans.
+We’ve been caring for the coast for over 50 years, and with your support, we’ll continue to look after it for many more.

-And they’re just two from a cast of millions that call the places we look after home.
-Rare butterflies, barn owls, wild ponies, seals, otters, shy water voles, red squirrels, red warblers, native deer… They're all thriving thanks to the love and care of our members, volunteers, and rangers.
+They’re just two from a cast of millions that call the places we look after home.
+Rare butterflies, barn owls, wild ponies, seals, otters, shy water voles, red squirrels, red warblers, native deer and so many more.
+They're all thriving thanks to the love and care of our members, volunteers and rangers.

 Those are just five of the many fantastic things we’re able to look after together.
-If you want more inspiration, check out our latest appeals and see what other members are talking about.
-And if you’d like to play a part in what we do, start your membership now.
+If you want more inspiration, check out our latest appeals and see what we've been up to most recently.